Campfire Safety Tips for Your Holiday Accommodation in the Grampians

 Always check local weather conditions before building your campfire and avoid lighting a fire on dry, windy days.
 When the Fire Danger Rating (FDR) is “very high” or higher, do not light or maintain a campfire.
-Also, avoid lighting a fire during a Total Fire Ban (TFB).
+Also, do not light a fire during a Total Fire Ban (TFB).
 Keep in mind that during a TFB, it is illegal to do anything that may start a fire, including cooking on an open fire.

 Building Your Fire Safely

-Only light your fire between the hours of 7am & midnight, campfires are only allowed on sites not at cabins.
+Only have your fire alight between the hours of 7am unto 11pm, campfires are only allowed on sites not at cabins.
 If bringing your own fireplace they must be at least 400mm above the ground, with all ashes contained and must not burn the grass, please register your fireplace with us.

 Firewood must be no longer than 400mm and must be cut before it is brought into the park, no splitting or chopping of wood in the park, no chainsaws or axes.
 We don’t allow storing or unloading of more than 50 kg of wood on your site.
 If you bring in more please leave that stored in your car/ute/trailer.

 An area of 3 metres all around and above the fire is completely clear of flammable material.
 Please consider the proximity of the FIRE to your vehicle, tents, campervan, and LP Gas Cylinders.
 Your fire should not be within 3m of any log, stump or store of firewood).
 FIREPLACES must be at the FRONT of the SITE (ABLE TO BE EXTINGUISHED from THE ROAD IN AN EMERGENCY.)

 Maintaining Your Fire